semgr8ns/semgr8s/docs/concept.md

     ```yaml title="charts/semgr8s/templates/webhook.yaml"
     --8<-- "charts/semgr8s/templates/webhook.yaml"
     ```
-Their default configuration includes all `CREATE` and `UPDATE` for all *apiGroups*, *resources*, and *apiVersions* for namespaces with label `semgr8s/validation=enabled`.
+Their default configuration includes all `CREATE` and `UPDATE` requests for all *apiGroups*, *resources*, and *apiVersions* for namespaces with label `semgr8s/validation=enabled`.
 However, `Event` resources are manually dropped in application logic to suppress unnecessary load.
 The corresponding `/validate/` and `/mutate/` webhooks are exposed via HTTPS as a service that also handles load balancing.

 ??? abstract "`service.yaml` chart"